BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 I believe we still have enough leftover to steer the wheel in the right direction.

 In the progress of a possible democratization of AI, art could play a major role.
-Art as an aesthetic counterpart to a kind of destructive advertisement can reveal its manipulative power.
+Art as an aesthetic counterpart to the kind of destructive advertisement polluting our thoughts, can reveal its manipulative power.
 Future artists might have to revolt against *the speed of disruption*.
 Artwork may be the product of technology, but **also** offers a window into it.
 Maybe in art lies the possibility of profoundly engaging with technology;